Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 On 12 June, Harry Webster resigned from Austin Morris and British Leyland to join Automotive Products.
 The Austin Morris designs he had steered to production had spectacularly missed their sales targets, even during the ‘Barber Boom.’
 In the first three months of 1974, the ADO67 Austin Allegro was Britain’s seventh best-selling car and not the expected chart topper.

 Then, on 28 June, British Leyland announced it was to close its small assembly plant employing 200 people at Malines, in Belgium, in December 1974.
 Malines had been producing a small number of Triumph Spitfires, and dated from independent Triumph days.
 But it was considered too small to be economic, the company stated.

-In an interview published in June 1974 Rover-Triumph’s Head of Engineering, Spen King discussed the next Rover: ‘The next Rover model is very much a Rover car.
+In an interview published in June 1974 Rover Triumph’s Engineering Director, Spen King discussed the next Rover: ‘The next Rover model is very much a Rover car.
 It has been engineered by a Rover team and all the facilities to build it have been put in with a Rover background.
 It will be better than previous Rovers.
 A lot better, actually.’

 He was referring to the SD1.
 He was asked if the role of Rover was to slot in between Triumph and Jaguar.

 ‘I don’t think it’s fair comment to say that Rover will be walking a narrow tight rope.
 Rover has got a function in its own right, to do things not merely to look impressive, but to provide refinement, reliability and satisfaction for the customer.
 Not to mention longevity.
 This in my opinion will succeed in satisfying a very real need.
 If Rover can meet it, they won’t be walking a tight rope, they’ll be on a ruddy super highway!’